PolicyStat/edited/README.md

 * Enter
 * Paste
 * Drop
-* Cut—intended for future release
+* Cut (not yet implemented)

+### "Sensible" Edits

+Edited does work to only provide you with edits that you care about.
+Instead of giving you 19 edits when the user types `awesomesauce module`, you get 3 edits.
+One for `awesomesauce`,
+one for the space,
+and another for `module`.

+Specifically,
+when the `Edit Type` changes,
-When the last edit type is different than the previous, then it is determined that a sensible edit was made and the provided callback is fired.
+then it is determined that a sensible edit was made and the provided callback is fired.

-Also, for edit types paste and drop, each consecutive edit is determined a sensible edit.
+For the paste and drop `Edit Type`s, every edit counts as a sensible edit.

-Makes sense?
+### onAny

+Optionally,
-Optionally, a function can be provided, which will be called back on any edit.
+a function can be provided,
+which will be called back on any edit
+(not  just `Sensible Edits`).

 This module may be useful for registering undo/redo points, resource–friendlier autosaves and probably more (register an issue describing your